awsdocs/aws-doc-sdk-examples/resources/cdk/README.md

        run the following command:

        aws cloudformation delete-stack --stack-name STACK_NAME

+ **Note**: In some cases, such as when an S3 bucket is not empty, the AWS CDK app cannot destroy a resource.

  3. To run this app with the AWS CloudFormation console:

     a.
 Run the following command to create an AWS CloudFormation template: